-A nearsighted Mr. Magoo, alongside his nephew Waldo, first appeared in 1949 in the theatrical short "Ragtime Bear."
+A nearsighted Quincy Magoo (a.k.a.
+Mr. Magoo) wears thick glasses and uses a cane.
+Alongside his nephew Waldo, Mr. Magoo first appeared in 1949 in the theatrical short "Ragtime Bear."
 Created by writer Millard Kaufman and director John Hubley, Mr. Magoo was one of the only human characters to star in animated cartoons at the time.

 The voice of Mr. Magoo was created by actor Jim Backus, better known as Thurston Howell III in Gilligan's Island.
 He portrayed the stubborn Magoo for more than thirty years.
 The voice of Mr. Magoo's rich uncle, Tycoon Magoo, was played by Mel Blanc.